sonuyadav51/theme.js/README.md

 1. add a button for toggling your custom color theme with `data-newtheme`, `data-beforetitle, data-aftertitle` attribute.
 Here `data-newtheme` attribute is `required` other two are optional.[know more about toggle button](#toggle-button)<br>
 2. now this library will concatinate value of `data-newtheme` attribute of button with above listed values with (-) and generate classes. see below [example](#Example).
-3. you need to write color for your custom theme in your css file only. see below [example](#Example) for generated classes.
+3. you need to write color style for this generated classes for your custom theme in your css file only. see below [example](#Example) for generated classes.

 ### Example